freeradical13/freeradical13.github.io/index.md

 [Digestion][] is the breakdown of food into small, water-soluable molecules in the blood.

+Digestion occurs in the [Gastrointestinal Tract][] (or GI tract) which includes the mouth, esophagus, stomach, small intestine, large intestine, and anus.

+The [mouth][] ingests food.

+The [esophagus][] passes food from the mouth to the stomach using contractions.

+The [stomach][] secretes enzymes and gastric acid to begin food digestion.
+The partly digested collection called [Chyme][] is passed on to the small intestine.

+The [small intestine][] completes most food digestion.
+The Duodenum is the first part of the small intestine which completes the breakdown of the chyme.
+The [Jejunum][] is the second part of the small intestine which absorbs nutrients into the blood stream through projections called [villi][] on [enterocyte cells][].
+The [Ileum][] is the third part of the small intestine which absorbs mostly Vitamin B12 and bile acids.

+The [large intestine][] (or colon) absorbs remaining water and stores waste as [feces][].

+The [anus][] expels feces.

+### Lipid Digestion

+A [lipase][] is an enzyme that hydrolyzes fats.

+Dietary triglycerides and cholesterol are hydrolyzed by lipases in the stomach and duodenum into monoglycerides and [free fatty acids][] (fatty acids bound to an [albumin][] protein) which are absorbed by enterocytes and packaged into chylomicrons.

-Endothelial cells in the walls of blood vessels have an enzyme called [Lipoprotein Lipase][] which can hydrolyze Triacylglyerides into Glycerol and Fatty Acids and sent into adipose tissue.
+Endothelial cells in the walls of blood vessels have an enzyme called [Lipoprotein Lipase][] which can hydrolyze Triacylglyerides into Glycerol and Fatty Acids and send them into adipose tissue.

 ## History of Life